 There are so many!
 Scott Walker is one to talk about, though; his control, vibrato, and everything about his style are flawless.
 I’ll listen to him and think, “Well, I tried…”.

-It might sound like an interview question, but where would you like to be in 5 years?
+It might sound like an interview question, but where would you like to be in five years?

-I work full-time as a session musician and earn a living through it, but to keep afloat with my material would be amazing.
+I work full-time as a session musician and earn a living through it, but to keep afloat with my material would be wonderful.

 For fashion, followers love your bow tie.
 That seems to be a little trademark!
 How would you describe your fashion/style?

 I try not to think too hard about my clothes, but I like many colours.
-Quirky, though, I envied some of my old teddy bears from when I was a kid when I went home last month – I envy their style.
+Interestingly, when I visited my childhood teddy bears last month, I found myself envious of their style.

-Do you have something you do/wear?
-Something that is your unique symbol?
+Do you have something to do wear?
+Is there something you wear or do that represents your unique identity?

 Corduroy trousers and a good bow tie, although it’s hard to find a good tie-able knitted bow tie out there (let me know if you find one.)

-In my opinion, Randy Newman’s the greatest songwriter to have ever lived.
+In my opinion, Randy Newman is the greatest songwriter to have ever lived.

-If you could play in any band, what band would it be and why?
+If you could play in any band, what would it be, and why?

 I play alto sax in a funk outfit called GLAMOUR AND THE BAYBES, made up of some of the best session musicians in the country; the songs are a real challenge, but once you’ve got them under your fingers, they’re phenomenal fun to play.